 Why It Works

 This architecture isolates failure from progress.
 Reaper workers handle the worst-case tasks without contaminating the main processing pool.
-Delivery limits and explicit dead letter queues prevent infinite retries.
+Delivery limits and explicit dead letter queues prevent infinite retries — including the edge case where the reaper itself is OOM-killed before it can process a message.
+The abyss queue closes that final loop: any message the reaper cannot survive lands somewhere inert, and expires.
 The one-queue-per-task model ensures fair scheduling, and now with dead-lettering, also ensures robustness under failure.

 With this change, a single poison task no longer halts the system.
 Failures become visible, bounded, and isolated - the way they should be.